All Guides About Start Here

 Pillar 1: Technical SEO

-Technical SEO is invisible when it works.
-Catastrophic when it does not.
-One documented example: an e-commerce site lost 95% of organic traffic overnight after a site redesign introduced crawlability blocks — average monthly visitors dropped from 655 to 32.
-Technical SEO is the foundation everything else depends on.
+Technical SEO is invisible when it works and a disaster when it doesn't.
+One real example: an online store lost 95% of its Google traffic overnight after a redesign accidentally blocked Google from reading parts of the site — monthly visitors dropped from 655 to 32.
+Everything else sits on top of this foundation.

 Start here: Open Google Search Console → Indexing → Pages.
-Any pages stuck in "Discovered but not indexed" need investigation before you do anything else.
+Any pages stuck in "Discovered but not indexed" (meaning Google knows about them but hasn't added them to its database) need investigation before anything else.

-XML sitemap submitted to Search Console — status "Success"
+Your sitemap is submitted to Search Console — status "Success"

+A sitemap is a file listing every page you want Google to find.
 Tool: Search Console → Sitemaps.
-Check last crawl date.
-Resubmit if stale.
+Check the last crawl date.
+Resubmit if it's gone stale.

-Canonical tags point to the correct self-referential URL
+Canonical tags point to the correct version of each page

 No broken internal links (404 errors)

 Tool: Screaming Frog.
 52% of sites have broken internal links.
-Each one wastes crawl budget and signals neglect.
+Each one wastes the limited time Google spends scanning your site and looks neglected.

 No redirect chains (A → B → C)

-Each hop in a chain loses link equity.
-Collapse to a single direct redirect.
+A redirect automatically sends visitors from one URL to another.
+Each extra hop in a chain weakens the credit Google passes through.
+Collapse them down to a single direct redirect.

-Key pages reachable within 3 clicks of homepage
+Important pages are within 3 clicks of the homepage

 LCP